EthanHao/EthanHao.github.io/_posts/2017-03-05-JVM and memory leak.markdown

  ![alt text](/img/JVM/gc.png)

 PS Scavenge is a parallel copy collector, his job is copying the objects in PS Eden Space to Ps Survivor or between two PS Survivors in multithreaded environment.
 And if it finds some objects have been living so long, it will copy these objects to the old generation pool.

 PS MarkSweep is a parallel scavenge mark-sweep collector, it will check the mark of each block of memory and to decide if we can collect it.

-Let’s back to our problem, what do these collection numbers mean?
-As we can see, the PS scavenge collector was triggered 14 times during the lifetime of this application.
-The triggered reason is allocation failure.
-That means if you want to new object on heap, but JVM found there is no enough free space for this object on PS Eden Space, so in this condition, JVM will call PS scavenge to collect the free memory in the Eden.
-So PS scavenge will do his job, free some objects which no one would use it again, copy the survivor objects to the PS Survivors, and copy those objects who have been living so long.

 ### How Garbage collection impact performance